DRIVER-EU/test-bed-design/doc/README.md

 - Support tools: For testing and debugging, for creating your personalized Test-bed environment, but also to share common data such as map layers or census data.

 ![Test-bed reference implementation](img/test-bed-components-explained.png)

+The Test-bed will be delivered in 3 versions.
+Version 1 is intended for use in Trials 1 and 2, and consists of a limited number of components (i.e. Scenario Manager and AAR not included and other components in first prototype quality).
+Version 2 is to be used in Trials 3 and 4 and the Final Demo and comes with all components with a quality level surpassing that of a first prototype.
+It should contain data-sets and basic scenarios that can be used for effectively implementing and testing the Test-bed.
+The final version, Version 3, should have an even better quality based on experiences gathered from the use of the Test-bed in the executed Trials.
+All versions are already available open-source (under a liberal MIT license) on [github.com/DRIVER-EU](https://github.com/DRIVER-EU).
+The subsequent updated Test-bed reference implementations are documented in D923.21, D923.22 and D923.23 - Reference Implementations of the Test-bed (versions 1/2/3 resp.).

 This document is a living document, and the latest version is available [online at www.gitbook.com/book/driver-eu/test-bed-design](https://www.gitbook.com/book/driver-eu/test-bed-design/details) or can be downloaded as PDF or ebook (epub or mobi) [^1].